Why and How to Convert Your Ebook to Audiobook

 Since audiobooks first started out as an alternative to help the visually impaired, they’ve been steadily replacing other options.
 As few as 4% of the blind and partially sighted population of children in the UK learn to read Braille.
 Audiobooks have become the preferred format for visually impaired persons.

-Create an audiobook
+How to Create an Audiobook

 With everything you’ve just read, wouldn’t you like to capitalize on that market?
 Don’t worry, we’ll tell you how to do it.